mui/material-ui/docs/src/pages/components/avatars/avatars.md

 ## Variants

-Do you need square or rounded avatars?
-Use the `variant` prop.
+If you need square or rounded avatars, use the `variant` prop.

 {{"demo": "pages/components/avatars/VariantAvatars.js"}}